The low-rank hypothesis of complex systems

 where $y' = Wx'$ with $x'$ being some point between $x$ and $V_nV_n^\top x$, $\sigma_i$ is the $i$-th singular value of $W$, and $J_x' = J_x(x',y')$, $J_y' = J_y(x',y')$ are the Jacobian matrices of $f$ with derivatives according to the vectors $x$ and $y$ respectively.
 Moreover, for any $x$ not at the origin of $\mathbb{R}^N$, the following upper bound holds:

 where $\alpha(x',y')=\sigma_1(J_x(x',y'))$ and $\beta(x',y')=\sigma_1(J_y(x',y'))$. \end{theorem} As a bonus, the proof of the theorem suggests choosing $M$ as the truncated right singular vectors $V_n^\top$, since it allows minimizing a part of the bound.
 This is a consequence of the Schmidt-Eckart-Young-Mirsky theorem and more specifically, Theorem~\ref{thm:optimal_projection_general}.
+This choice for $M$ also has a notable consequence: each observable $X_{\mu}$ generally becomes a global observable in that it contains information on most vertices.
+This characteristic, alongside that it is a finite-size dimension reduction, make our approach stands out from many mean-field modeling approaches used in network science in which vertices are coarse-grained according to their degree (local property) or to some other mesoscopic property of the network.

-Theorem~\ref{thm:upper_bound_rapid_decrease_simplified} also provides a criterion for exact dimension reduction: if $J_x(x', y') = dI$ for some real constant $d$ and $n = \rank{W}$, then $\mathcal{E}(x)= 0$ (see Corollary~\ref{cor:exact_rank} in \prettyref{SIsubsec:error_bound}).
+Theorem~\ref{thm:upper_bound_rapid_decrease_simplified} also provides a criterion for exact dimension reduction: if $J_x(x', y') = dI$ for some real constant $d$ and $n$ is the rank of $W$, then $\mathcal{E}(x)= 0$ (see Corollary~\ref{cor:exact_rank} in \prettyref{SIsubsec:error_bound}).
 For example, we find that the class of dynamics of matrix form

 where $s$ is a vector of $N$ functions $s_i:\mathbb{R} \to \mathbb{R}$ and $W$ has rank $r$ and compact SVD $U_r\Sigma_rV_r^\top$, can be exactly reduced to the $r$-dimensional reduced dynamics